 Despite its strength, the Achilles tendon is one of the most vulnerable parts of the human body.
 Weak blood supply and high tension make the Achilles tendon especially susceptible to degeneration and rupture.

-Before any intervention can take place, doctors will perform routine medical exams in order to guide more in-depth diagnosis.
-Medical history will unveil any past trauma which may be impacting the functionality of the Achilles tendon and can help doctors more accurately pinpoint the current cause of distress.
+Before any intervention can take place, doctors will perform routine medical exams to guide a more in-depth diagnosis.
+A patient’s medical history will unveil any past trauma which may be impacting the functionality of the Achilles tendon and can help doctors more accurately pinpoint the current cause of distress.

 Any number of physical means can be used to assess the condition of the Achilles tendon, but if these tests are conclusive, they will only lead to one route – medical imaging.